LumKitty/LIVnyan/README.md

   ![image](https://github.com/user-attachments/assets/f23fd6c9-fea4-4aca-a71c-60b4bcf9a386)
 * Set LIV output to double your stream res (e.g. 1920x1080 = 3840x2160)
   ![image](https://github.com/user-attachments/assets/6eba1d67-3951-4e32-8e40-46c33564a0e5)
-* Put your VR headset on, open LIV from the circle on the floor and enable avatart
+* Put your VR headset on, open LIV from the circle on the floor and enable avatars
 * Go to: Camera 1 -> Plugin -> LIVnyan to enable the plugin
 * Do one of the following:
-  * (Better performance) Disable rendering all parts of your avatar within LIV, and disable tracking, or
+  * (Better performance) Disable rendering all parts of your avatar within LIV and disable tracking, or
   * (Better visiblity) Load a VRM version of your avatar, and enable whatever trackers you actually have

 ## OBS Setup